|Birth: ||Aug. 28, 1943|

 intelligent, humerous person.
 As my Dad

 always said, he is what he is.
-He was a
+He is a

 who will be greatly missed.
 I grieve